-Jenny Pitt - Hair Loss As Side Effect Of Coronavirus
+Jenny Pitt - Hair Loss As A Side Effect Of Coronavirus

-It was mid march when I was admitted to Kingston Hospital with Coronavirus.
+It was mid-March when I was admitted to Kingston Hospital with Coronavirus.
 I’d been really ill for two weeks with a high temperature and awful gastric pains but it had been getting worse and worse.
-Eventually, I got taken A&E and put on oxygen for four days.
+Eventually, I was taken to A&E and put on oxygen for four days.

-I hoped it was maybe a one off experiences, just one of those things that happen.
+I hoped it was maybe a one off experience.
 I’d had so many bad things happen to me in the weeks before that I just thought I’d get on with it and not worry.
 But it continued to happen.
 Everyday for a month whenever I would comb or brush my hair it would fall out and cover my bedroom floor.
 It just kept shedding.

 I felt so unwell and my hair loss had become so dramatic that I started panicking that I still had Coronavirus.
 I decided to go to the doctors.
-I thought that the physical stress of being ill had lead to alopecia but my GP examined my scalp and concluded that that wasn’t the case because I didn’t have any bald patches.
+I thought that the physical stress of being ill might have lead to alopecia but my GP examined my scalp and without any bald patches he concluded that wasn’t the case.
 ‘I think this is Covid’, he said.
 He told me that the high temperature I’d had for so long as a result of Coronavirus had caused my hair to fall out.

 Now it’s started to grow back in tufts that are grey and mousey brown.
 Before I would have been horrified to have grey tufts of hair sticking up but now I’m just so excited that it’s growing back I’m showing them off.
-The relief that I’m not going bald and I can see that my hair is recovering, that’s positivity enough for me.
+The relief that I’m not going bald and I can see that my hair is recovering is positive enough for me.

 Gina Knight - Telogen Effluvium Brought On By Post Natal Depression